How to Do Payroll in Washington State

 Washington State Taxes

-Did you know?
 Washington automatically recalculates and mails updates whenever tax rates change.
-The latest mailing was February 2021.
+The latest mailing was July 2022.
 Missed it?
 Check your EAMS account for your latest rates.

 You must file unemployment insurance on your hourly and salaried employees, including domestic workers earning more than $1,000 in a quarter.
 Below are general exemptions, but they almost all have specific circumstances.
 Get the complete list with conditions here.